JackyYuenDacai/ESP32-RSD/README.md

     * Hardware connection is not correct: run `idf.py -p PORT monitor`, and reboot your board to see if there are any output logs.
     * The baud rate for downloading is too high: lower your baud rate in the `menuconfig` menu, and try again.

-## Technical support and feedback

-Please use the following feedback channels:

-* For technical queries, go to the [esp32.com](https://esp32.com/) forum
-* For a feature request or bug report, create a [GitHub issue](https://github.com/espressif/esp-idf/issues)

-We will get back to you as soon as possible.